Office Number: 14N-412

 Assistant Professor

-Her work focuses on white supremacist aesthetics in post-Enlightenment German-language media and philosophy, as well as their legacies in US film and media theory.
-She has particular interest in how Arthur Schopenhauer’s and Friedrich Nietzsche’s engagements with mysticism share poetic and temporal resonance with Black and Indigenous thought.
-Her current book project, Becoming Amphibious: critical ethical encounters between land and sea, weaves personal narrative, phenomenology of race, Black studies, and critical philosophy in search of ethical movements in white supremacist worlding.
-She has written essays for New German Critique (forthcoming), Discourse (forthcoming), qui parle, and Millennium Film Journal.
+Her current book project, Becoming Amphibious: critical ethical encounters between land and sea, weaves personal narrative, phenomenology of race, Black studies, and media philosophy in search of ethical movements in white supremacist worlding.
+She has published essays in New German Critique, qui parle, and Millennium Film Journal.
 Ruffin was associate producer for the Aubin Picture’s documentary Born to Fly: Elizabeth Streb vs. Gravity (2014) and was pre-production coordinator for the films Chavela (2017) and Dispatches from Cleveland (2017) before returning to academia in 2015.
-She is developing an archival video project to work as a companion to Becoming Amphibious.

 Her second manuscript reframes Frankfurt School critical theory and psychoanalysis in light of Schopenhauer’s aesthetics–exploring forms of the ethical and mystical in German avant-garde media through the conclusion of World War II.